pcfens/puppet-filebeat/README.md

   - `seek`: [Enum] Journald input only, The position to start reading the journal from (default: undef)
   - `index`: [String] If present, this formatted string overrides the index for events from this input (for elasticsearch outputs), or sets the raw_index field of the event’s metadata (for other outputs) (default: undef)
   - `publisher_pipeline_disable_host`: [Boolean] This disables the "host.name" attribute being added to events.
 See [filebeat input configuration reference](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-log.html#_publisher_pipeline_disable_host_13) (default: false)

+#### Define: `filebeat::module`

+Base resource used to implement filebeat module support in this puppet module and can be useful if you have custom filebeat modules.

+**Parameters for `filebeat::module`**
+  - `ensure`: The ensure parameter on the module configuration file. (default: present)
+  - `config`: [Hash] Full hash representation of the module configuration

 ## Limitations
 This module doesn't load the [elasticsearch index template](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html#filebeat-template) into elasticsearch (required when shipping